gjfelix/gjfelix.github.io/_pages/home.md

 </div>

+We develop mathematical and computational models to generate and evaluate hypotheses to explain the experimental observations.
+We are interested in everything related to pancreatic islets and endocrine cells, both experimental and theoretical.

 To this end, we develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.
 We want to be able to build the perfect instruments to answer the  scientific questions we deem most important (see [Research](research)).